Use of plant growth regulators in overseeded bermudagrass

 By Dean Mosdell, technical services manager for Syngenta

-To establish a winter playing surface, bermudagrass golf courses are overseeded in early fall with perennial ryegrass (and Poa trivialis on greens).
+To establish a winter playing surface, bermudagrass golf courses are overseeded in late summer with perennial ryegrass (and Poa trivialis on greens).
 At the typical overseeding time (September to October), growing conditions are still favorable for bermudagrass development.
 To suppress bermudagrass prior to seeding, an application of Primo Maxx® plant growth regulator one to five days prior to scalping/seeding at 0.5 oz. per 1,000 sq. ft.
 (0.25 oz. on greens) will help suppress the bermudagrass and allow the overseeding to establish.
 If using in combination with Reward® landscape and aquatic herbicide to burn down the bermudagrass and reduce the amount of green waste, apply Primo Maxx at least two days prior to the Reward application.

 At early overseeding dates in September and early October, bermudagrass will aggressively regrow when the Primo Maxx pre-overseeding application dissipates.
 Primo Maxx can be applied post-overseeding at 0.35 oz. per 1,000 sq. ft. one to seven days after the first mowing, followed by a second application 21 days later (reduce the Primo Maxx rate to 0.2 oz. per 1,000 sq. ft. if growth is slow because of colder-than-normal temperatures).
-These applications effectively suppress the bermudagrass and greatly improve the density and color of the ryegrass stand (use 0.1 to 0.125 oz. per 1,000 sq. ft. on greens.
+These applications effectively suppress the bermudagrass and greatly improve the density and color of the ryegrass stand (use 0.1 to 0.125 oz. per 1,000 sq. ft. on greens).

 Poa control with Trimmit 2SC plant growth regulator on fairways